ThomasMaul/FileTransfer_Class/Documentation/Classes/FileTransfer_GDrive.md

 #### Description
 Upload one file to server and import it as Google document.

-If file already exists it is overwritten.
+If file already exists another instance is created.
+It could make sense to delete existing files (or use deleteFile even if the file is not existing)
 If source or target contains spaces, encapsulate with quotes (char(34)).

 After uploading a file, the result object returns false or true.